-Whether you call them iceboxes, coolers or eskies, no one wants warm drinks, limp sandwiches or a bout of food poisoning to ruin a great day out.
-We lab test and review the latest models to help you find the best cooler for you.
-Our cooler buying guide will help you decide which type of cooler you need.
+Whether you call them iceboxes, coolers or eskies, no one wants warm drinks, limp sandwiches or a bout of food poisoning to ruin a day out.
+We review the latest models to help you find the best coolers.

-Our interactive comparison tool helps you find out which brands are the best quality.
-Our Recommended list will help you see quickly which models come out on top in our testing.
+Our interactive comparison tool helps you find out which brands are best suited to you, whether you're going on a day trip, a fishing weekend or several days off-road in the bush.
+Our Recommended list will help you quickly see which models come out on top.

 List of brands we tested in this review.

 Recommended or typical retail price, as of November 2017.